ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-How to Create a Production-Ready EKS Cluster on AWS Using Terraform (Part 2: EKS Setup) - <a href="https://medium.com/@alex-tsvetkov/how-to-create-a-production-ready-eks-cluster-on-aws-using-terraform-part-2-eks-setup-4fb3027c49fe" target="_blank" rel="noopener noreferrer">link</a></h3>
+New Release for Argo CD Image Updater — 0.15 - <a href="https://medium.com/argo-project/new-release-for-argo-cd-image-updater-0-15-d41d20a4e60e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alex Tsvetkov`**
+✍️ **posted by `Argo Project`**

-<blockquote>Building a production-ready EKS cluster with Terraform, including IAM roles, managed node groups, and dedicated resources for workloads.</blockquote>
+<blockquote>We are pleased to announce a new release of Argo CD Image Updater, the Argo CD companion for automatically updating your images</blockquote>

 <h3>2.
 Choosing the Right Software Deployment Model: On-Premises, Cloud (SaaS) or BYOC - <a href="https://medium.com/@jake.page91/choosing-the-right-software-deployment-model-on-premises-cloud-saas-or-byoc-be3304153f09" target="_blank" rel="noopener noreferrer">link</a></h3>